rjcmarkelz/BIS180L_web/_posts/2015-05-19-genetic-networks-1.md

 4. Merge the two closest points into one cluster (merge BOS and NY in our example dataset)
 5. Repeat steps 3 and 4 until all the items belong to a single large cluster

 A special note: all the clusters at each merge take on the shortest distance between any one member of the cluster and the remaining clusters.
 For example, the distance between BOS and DC is 433 miles, but the distance between NY and DC is 233.
-Because BOS/NY are considered one cluster after our first round, thier cluster distance to DC is 233.
+Because BOS/NY are considered one cluster after our first round, their cluster distance to DC is 233.
 All three of these cities are then merged into one cluster DC/NY/BOS.